lfrestrepog/if-docs/docs/pipelines/sci.md

     functional-unit: "component"
 ```

-SCI will look in each element int he `inputs` array for the `component` key.
+SCI will look in each element in the `inputs` array for the `component` key.
 To ensure it is there, we can add it to `defaults` as follows:

 ```yaml
 component: 1
 ```

-Note that in a real system you probably don't want to use `defaults` to define your functional unit unless you are sure it is constant over time.
+Note that in a real system, you probably don't want to use `defaults` to define your functional unit unless you are sure it is constant over time.
 More likely, you'll have observations of some system metric in eachg timestep to use as a functional unit.

 ## Step 7: Create the pipeline

-Now you have initialzied all the plugins you will need to compute the SCI score, add them in sequence to your execution pipeline, as follows:
+Now you have initialized all the plugins you will need to compute the SCI score, add them in sequence to your execution pipeline, as follows:

 ```yaml
 pipeline: